andis-sprinkis/snippet/asm_att_intel_differences.md

     - Having a `:rax` symbol in the Assembly code.

-        - Compiling Intel Assembly with such symbol will fail:
+        - Compiling Intel Assembly with such a symbol will fail:

             ```asm
-            ; Invalid symbol 'rax:'
+            ; Invalid label 'rax'
             main:
               mov eax, ebx
               call rax